Printing file metadata¶

 - Metadata available for a given file depends on the stage that produces the data.
 Readers produce same-named values where possible, but it is common that variables are different.
 Filters and even writers can also produce metadata entries.

-- Spatial reference system or coordinate system information is a kind of special metadata, and is treated as something primary to a Stage in PDAL.
+- Spatial reference system or coordinate system information is a kind of special metadata.
+Spatial references are come directly from source data or are provided via options in PDAL.